Baby Jogger City Mini 2 Review

 Ease of Setup

-The City Mini is easy to set up with very few parts to assemble and taking around 4 minutes to finish.
+The City Mini is easy to set up with very few parts to assemble and takes around 4 minutes to finish.

 The manual is easy to follow, and no tools are required; the canopy and wheels snap on easily and could likely be attached without the manual.

 The dual front wheel on the City Mini 2 is still a design flaw, in our opinion, as it negatively impacts maneuverability.
 The double wheel can more easily get hung up on bumps and uneven surfaces, making it more difficult to push over any surface.
 This stroller works smoothly over flat surfaces and can turn tightly in small spaces.
 It struggles somewhat over grass and gravel, and while it can go over a short greenbelt or similar, it isn't a good choice for off-roading or significant time on bumpy surfaces.

 Weight and Folded Size

-The City Min has historically been small and lightweight giving parents a great option for double duty of full-size and large travel option.
+Historically, the City Mini has been small and lightweight, giving parents a great option for double duty as full-size and travel options.
 However, the new model is both heavier and larger than the previous version, which is a shame as this was a big plus for the City Mini.
 This version weighs 19.3 lbs compared to the old 17.5.
 It measures 8,472 cubic inches when folded than the previous size of only 6,840.

 While the City Mini 2 is a nice basic stroller, the quality is really only on par with the price.
 The overall look and feel are better than the average stroller, but the fit and finish can't compete side-by-side with the higher-priced competition.
 The wheels are foam-filled plastic and work well, but rubber would be better for maneuverability and looks.
-The frame shape is better than the old City Mini and the fabric fits the tubing better.
-The fabric is a heavy canvas and nicer than its predecessor with a makeup that seems both cleanable and breathable.
+The frame shape is better than the old City Mini, and the fabric fits the tubing better.
+The fabric is a heavy canvas and nicer than its predecessor, and it seems both cleanable and breathable.